Below are important policies for students to know when working with Disability Services.

 Students will be informed about and have an opportunity to discuss any changes made by Disability Services regarding their individual services.
 Students have the right to appeal all decisions.
-Appeal procedures are explained in Seattle University’s Section 504/ADA Policy and Appeal Procedure Handbook (located on the left side of this screen).
+Appeal procedures are explained in Seattle University’s Section 504/ADA Policy and Appeal Procedure Handbook (located on the right side of this page under Documents to Download).

 Decisions regarding academic adjustments and auxiliary aids will be made on a case-by-case basis, considering the particular needs of the student, the demands of the situation and the essential nature of the activity or program.
-Decisions will be made using the criteria set forth in the Procedures for the Implementation of Academic Accommodations for students with disabilities (located on the left side of this screen).
+Decisions will be made using the criteria set forth in the Procedures for the Implementation of Academic Accommodations for students with disabilities (located on the right side of this page under Documents to Download).

 Academic Adjustments and auxiliary aids cannot be approved that require a change in the essential requirements and/or nature of the course, curriculum, or activity involved or that create an undue financial or administrative burden.